 Vertigo Treatment Athelstone

-Our team at Core Physiotherapy and Pilates Studio offer a thorough approach to identifying and addressing vertigo and dizziness in Athelstone.
+At Core Physio & Pilates, we take a structured approach to evaluating and managing vertigo and dizziness in Athelstone.

 Vertigo involves sensations of spinning or feeling off-balance, often stemming from issues in the inner ear, where structures and nerves detect our body’s positioning.
 Conditions such as Benign Paroxysmal Positional Vertigo (BPPV), vestibular neuritis, migraines, and low blood pressure are among the common causes of dizziness.